 In keeping with my commitment to maximize the operations of the Municipal Clerk of Court office, I immediately requested a Performance Audit by the Auditor of the State of Ohio, Mr. Jim Petro.
 In the course of the actual performance of the audit, my Administrative Staff and I immediately began implementation of the auditor recommendations.
 In so doing, we have made great strides in our effort to improve the efficiency and the morale of the office.
 In the next year, we will continue to review the Performance Audit and phase in additional changes.

 Upgrading the office technology has been a priority item on my agenda.
 With the assistance of my Administrative Team, I initiated this process by soliciting the input of Mr. James Mendel, an employee of the Ohio Supreme Court, who was involved in developing the initial contract language for computer installation.
 With the assistance of Mr. Mendel and the City Law Department, we have addressed many of the technology issues that impeded the maximum use of technology.
-We have purchased additional computers to allow for each employee to have a personal computer; we have upgraded existing programs and installed new software; we developed a web page for the Youngstown Municipal Clerk of Court Office and lastly, we are preparing to introduce on-line services.

 The issue of Outstanding Fines and Costs was addressed by creating the position of Financial Collection Officer/Deputy Clerk.
 Since June 2000, we have been aggressively addressing the problem of delinquent fines and costs and have significantly improved our collection rate.